 In the library, our students are able to select from a wide range of books so that they read for pleasure and also enrich their knowledge and understanding of different subjects and topics.
 Reading for just 30 minutes a day can make a big difference to educational success and well-being and, with around 18,000 items in the library, there are lots of books for students to discover, learn and enjoy.
 The librarian can help students to select a book that they will enjoy.
-The library also contains textbooks, educational magazines, and newspapers.
+We are committed to supporting students to develop their independent reading and every week, one daily reading session with form tutors is committed to students reading their own books.
+In addition, students explore topical issues through access to The Day newspaper.

-The librarian supports the whole school literacy initiatives; reading for pleasure and robust reading.
+Our librarian supports the whole school literacy initiatives; reading for pleasure and robust reading.
 The library holds activities throughout the school year and promotes the academy's writing competitions as well as national writing competitions too.